 - Oliver Peoples MP-3 glasses with round transition lenses

 - Patek Gondolo 5124 white gold wristwatch with rose gold rectangular dial on tan leather strap

 Though the Rockabilly is no longer available from Nat Nast’s collection, older versions are relatively abundant from used clothing sellers online at places like eBay and Poshmark.
-I was able to find two short-sleeved versions on eBay—one linen, one silk—that are very comfortable.
+I was able to purchase for myself two short-sleeved versions on eBay—one linen, one silk—that are very comfortable.

 Do Yourself a Favor and…